abicas/tinyyolov2-movidius-aws/README.md

 ````
 - The first number is the batch, it will only grow and this is the number that will be refered to in the backup files.
 - The second number is the loss of the current batch
-- The third number is the loss average for all the batches, this is going to be main metric we will follow
+- The third number is the loss average for all the batches, this is going to be the main metric we will follow
-- The fourth number is the learning rate of the algorithm, governed by the steps and scale paraemters in `.cfg` file
+- The fourth number is the learning rate of the algorithm, governed by the steps and scale parameters in `.cfg` file
-- The fifth number if the time for the whole batch to complete
+- The fifth number is the time for the whole batch to complete
 - The sixth number is the total number of images analyzed so far

-Although you don't need to worry much about it at first (but it might be useful to help select the best `.weights` file and fine tune your models in the future), during each batch, you will see values like those below, with detailf of each train subdivision:
+Although you don't need to worry much about it at first (but it might be useful to help select the best `.weights` file and fine tune your models in the future), during each batch, you will see values like those below, with details of each train subdivision:
 ````bash
 Region Avg IOU: 0.336229, Class: 0.035944, Obj: 0.495486, No Obj: 0.456934, Avg Recall: 0.186047,  count: 43
 ````